dHonerkamp/deep-activate-localization/README.md

     year={2022},
 } -->

-The PF-net modules in this repository is based on https://github.com/AdaCompNUS/pfnet.
+The PF-net modules in this repository is based on https://github.com/AdaCompNUS/pfnet and implemented in tensorflow.
+The RL agents are implemented in pytorch based on stable-baselines3.

 ## Installation